 We encourage you to seek professional advice from arboricultural consultants who will provide the necessary information and reports in line with the British Standard and our requirements.

-Planning validation checklist
+Planning validation requirements

 Where there are trees within the application site, or on land adjacent to it that could influence or be affected by the development (including street trees), further information may be required.
 You will need to specify which trees will be kept and how they will be protected during construction works.

 For applications where trees might be affected, the application may also need the following information:

 - tree survey including root protection areas (RPAs)